Shropshire in the English Civil War: 1642

 The week after raising his standard at Nottingham, Charles I proceeded into Shropshire, arriving via Newport in Wellington on 19 September.

 On 20 September he issued the Wellington Declaration promising to preserve the Protestant religion, laws, and liberties of his subjects, and the privileges of Parliament, and inspected his troops below the Wrekin.
 From Wellington he marched to Shrewsbury, where he was joined by his two sons, the Prince of Wales and James, Duke of York, his nephew Prince Rupert, and great numbers of noblemen and gentlemen, and established a mint in the town.
 He remained there until 12 October, when he marched to Bridgnorth, and from there advanced to Edge Hill, in Warwickshire, where the first pitched battle of the First Civil War was fought.

 1643

 In January the king formally appointed Sir Francis Ottley as governor of Shrewsbury.

 In counteraction to the king, the Parliamentarians, including some Shropshire gentry, formed their Committee of Association for Warwickshire, Staffordshire and Shropshire in April 1643.

-In August Parliament garrisoned Wem.
-It was threatened by Royalist forces under Lord Capel, who were forced to retreat by a Parliamentary army arriving from Chester.
+In August Wem declared for Parliament; shortly afterwards the Royalists sent substantial forces, under the command of Lord Capel, to the area.
+It is understood that the forces were substantially unmatched: a parliamentary garrison of around 40 faced a Royalist force of 5000 coming Shrewsbury and from Chester.
+The fact that Wem was not actually taken, the curious route of forming up to the east, and the engagement lasting only one afternoon, along with the presence of the library of Geneva Bible publisher Sir Rowland Hill near by has given rise to a theory that the Battle of Wem was concerned with the evacuation of the library of Soulton Hall, which yielded texts into what is now known as the Cotton Library.

 On 28 December 1643 Tong Castle was captured by Parliamentarian troops from Eccleshall, Staffordshire.